humanetech-community/engagement-ideas/ideas/humanetech-pyramids-framework/README.md

 >**Welcome to Humane Tech Community!**    We promote  [_Embracing of Humane Technology So That Humans Can Flourish And Humanity Can Thrive._](https://community.humanetech.com/t/3322)

-## Pyramids of Humane Technology model
+## The Pyramids of Humane Technology™

 ### Overview